Social Media Best Practices for Higher Education

 Content Creation and Repurposing That Actually Works

-Start with story themes for the academic year.
+Strong content starts with story themes for the academic year rather than scrambling week to week.
 What topics will matter to your audience?
 What are students proud of or curious about?
 What will inspire alumni to share?

 Visuals matter.
-Posts with real photos—students in action, behind-the-scenes moments, or campus events—consistently perform better than stock images or templated graphics.
+Posts with real photos — students in action, behind-the-scenes moments, campus events — consistently outperform stock images and templated graphics.

 Bridge the Gap Between Social and Your Website

 Your website is often the final stop after a social click.
-Make sure it reinforces the message and guides users to take action.
-That could mean applying to a program, registering for an event, or simply learning more.
+Make sure it reinforces the message and gives visitors a clear next step — applying to a program, registering for an event, or simply learning more.

 Keep Listening and Improving